 “If I could turn back time; if I could find a way” Cher’s wish in a song from 1989 may not actually be possible but, many longevity experts, say you can reset your biological clock and stave off the effects of aging and it’s not really that hard.

-In their book Younger Next Year: Live Strong, Fit, and Sexy - Until You’re 80 and Beyond, Chris Crowley and Dr. Henry S. Lodge outline these 7 steps to slowing and even reversing the effects of aging:
+In their book Younger Next Year: Live Strong, Fit, and Sexy - Until You’re 80 and Beyond, Chris Crowley and Dr. Henry S. Lodge outline these steps to reverse the effects of aging.

 - Exercise six days a week.